 The session was successful, the agent was able to identify the steps within the service set-up that did not work and fixed it remotely using visual guidance.

-The company had even considered recruiting Arabic speaking agents, but that plan was shelved as the training is time consuming and takes away valuable resources from the customer service team.
+The company had even considered recruiting Arabic speaking agents so they could offer multi language customer support, but that plan was shelved as the training is time consuming and takes away valuable resources from the customer service team.

 Once visual communication was introduced into their call center, 90% of those calls were able to be resolved remotely.
 TechSee helped them solve the communication problem by using visual communication with minimal verbal communication.
 This was one example of how the power of visual support can be successfully harnessed to bridge the communication gap in cases of language barriers, hearing impairment and other disabilities, or even the generation gap.

 Overcoming the Customer Service Language Barrier and Helping Integration

 At Techsee, my greatest sense of achievement comes when we’re able to clearly see the value we help companies provide to customers.
 When we consider the refugees’ integration into European life, we generally focus on jobs, education and housing, but I saw first hand that day-to-day difficulties are often about the little things.